Nexmo/nexmo-developer/_api/developer/messages.md

 ## Messages

-The Messages API lets you retrieve messages you have sent via the SMS API by ID, as well as retrieve details of messages that were rejected.
+Use the Messages API to retrieve details about messages you have sent via the SMS API, including those that were rejected.
+To request information about a message, you need to know the `message-id`.
+This is included in the response when you [send an SMS](https://developer.nexmo.com/api/sms#send-an-sms).

 The default response is JSON, but you can specify XML by providing an `Accept` HTTP header with a value of `application/xml`.